jbowyers/chartinator/README.md

 ### Using Bower Package Manager ###

-The Chartinator repo is registered as a bower package as chartinator.
+The Chartinator repo is registered as a bower package as 'chartinator'.

 ## Configuration ##